kdsanman/GAL-plt-spring2019/README.md

-# plt-spring2019
+# GAL: Graph Algortithm Language

+This language compiler was created for the Programming Languages and Translators class.
-Test files you could use on GAL folder:
+Test files you could use to test the language in GAL folder:
-- test-hello.gal
-- test-list.gal
-- test-graph.gal
+- test-gal.gal

 Additional test files to look at are in gal-tests/ directory.

+## How to compile, run and test
 To run make sure you are inside the repository GAL:
 ```
 git clone https://github.com/kdsanman/plt-spring2019.git